American Heart Association Training Center

 Immediate Response Saves Lives

 Statistics show that immediate CPR following an SCA can double or triple a victim’s chance of survival.
-Each minute delay in starting CPR reduces the likelihood of survival by 7% to 10%.
-Training coaches, staff, and athletes ensures that the victim can receive life-saving measures within the first critical minutes, significantly increasing the chances of survival.
+As stated in the Out-of-Hospital Cardiac Arrest (OHCA) facts by the American Red Cross, each minute delay in starting CPR reduces the likelihood of survival by 10%.
+That’s why having a well-practiced emergency CPR response for athletes is so important.
+By training coaches, staff, and athletes, ensures that the victim can receive life-saving measures within the first critical minutes, significantly increasing the chances of survival.

 Empowering Athletes and Coaches